ColinFay/colinfay.github.io/_posts/2020-01-08-api-call-garmin-watch.md

 ---
-title: "Using your Garmin watch to tell your team you're going for a run"
+title: "How to use your Garmin watch to tell your team you're going for a run"
 post_date: 2020-01-08
 layout: single
 permalink: /api-call-garmin-watch/